Home Loan Offset Calculator

 With a home loan linked to an offset account, less interest is paid each month.
 How much you could save depends on the offset balance and the loan interest, in addition to specific fees and charges.

-Although in most cases, an offset account is a beneficial financial product to be added to home loan products.
-Interest paid is reduced because of the offset account balance against home loan interest.
+Although in most cases, it’s a beneficial financial product to be added to home loan products.
+Interest paid is reduced because of the offset balance against home loan interest.

-Home loan interest rates will vary according to your lender, regardless of whether an offset account features.
+Home loan interest rates will vary according to your lender.
 Seek independent advice from Odin Mortgage to discuss credit interest, comparison rate facts, and anything else to take into account.
 Odin Mortgage has a wide range of the latest home loan interest rates available for you to consider!

 A home loan calculator compares varying scenarios so you can determine which course of action to take.
 Odin Mortgage offers a wide range of home loan calculators so you can assess your borrowing power, stamp duty totals, and repayment figures.